FLEA: Provably Robust Fair Multisource Learning from Unreliable Training Data: Preliminaries and related work

-\paragraph{Fairness-aware learning.} In the last years, a plethora of algorithms have been developed that are able to learn classifiers that are not only accurate but also fair~\citep{beutel2017data, chuang2021fair, Chzhen2020FairRegressionWasserstein, Hardt2016Equality, Lahoti2020AdversarialReweighting, kamishima2012fairness, Mandal2020EnsuringFairness, roh20FRtrain, wadsworth2018, woodworth17learning, zafar17FairnessConstraints, zemel2013learning, zhang2018MitigatingBiasAdversarial} They mostly rely on one or multiple of three core mechanisms. \emph{Postprocessing methods}~\citep{Chzhen2020FairRegressionWasserstein, Hardt2016Equality, woodworth17learning} adjust the acceptance thresholds of a previously trained classifier for each protected group, such that the desired fairness criterion is met.
-This is a simple, reliable and often effective method, but it requires the protected attribute to be available at prediction time. \emph{Penalty-based methods}~\citep{chuang2021fair, kamishima2012fairness, Mandal2020EnsuringFairness, zafar17FairnessConstraints, zemel2013learning} add a regularizer or constraints to the learning objective that penalizes or prevents parameter choices that leads to unfair decisions. \emph{Adversarial methods}~\citep{beutel2017data, Lahoti2020AdversarialReweighting, wadsworth2018, zhang2018MitigatingBiasAdversarial} train an adversary in parallel to the classifier itself that tries to predict the protected attribute from the model outputs.
-If this cannot be done better than chance level, fairness is achieved.
-Both penalty-based and adversarial methods can act either on the level of classifier predictions or of the underlying representation.
+\myparagraph{Fairness-aware learning} In the last years, a plethora of algorithms have been developed that are able to learn classifiers that are not only accurate but also fair, see, for example~\citet{mehrabi2021survey} for an overview.
+They mostly rely on one or multiple of four core mechanisms. \emph{Preprocessing methods}~\citep{kamiran2012data,calmon2017optimized,wang2019repairing,celis2020data} change the training data to remove a potential bias.
+This is often simple and effective, but comes with the danger of reduced accuracy, since the data distribution at training time will not reflect the distribution at prediction time anymore. \emph{Postprocessing methods}~\citep{Hardt2016Equality, woodworth17learning,Chzhen2020FairRegressionWasserstein} adjust the acceptance thresholds of a previously trained classifier for each protected group, so that the desired fairness criterion is met.
+This is a simple, reliable and often effective method, but it requires the protected attribute to be available at prediction time. \emph{Penalty-based methods}~\citep{kamishima2012fairness, zemel2013learning, zafar17FairnessConstraints, donini2018empirical, Mandal2020EnsuringFairness, chuang2021fair} add a regularizer or constraints to the learning objective that penalize or prevent parameter choices that lead to unfair decisions. \emph{Adversarial methods}~\citep{beutel2017data, wadsworth2018, zhang2018MitigatingBiasAdversarial, Lahoti2020AdversarialReweighting} train an adversary in parallel to the classifier that tries to predict the protected attribute from the model outputs; if this cannot be done better than chance level, fairness is achieved.

-Many more methods have been proposed, as well, \eg based on distributionally robust optimization~\citep{rezaei2020fairness} or tailored to a specific family of classifiers or optimization procedures \cite{cho2020fair, tan2020learning}.
+Many other methods have been proposed, \eg based on distributionally robust optimization~\citep{rezaei2020fairness} or tailored to a specific family of classifiers or optimization procedures \citep{cho2020fair, tan2020learning}.
 They all share, however, the property that accurate information about the data distribution and the protected attribute is needed at training time.